Where To Drink In Sonoma County When You Don’t Want Wine

-When I visited the area for a work trip, I knew I’d be spending almost a week drinking a LOT of wine, so I purposefully sought out lots of non-winery options in my two solo days beforehand.
+When I visited the area for a work trip, I knew I’d be spending almost a week drinking a LOT of wine (for work), so I purposefully sought out lots of non-winery options in my two solo days beforehand.
 So below I’ve put together a list of where to drink in Sonoma County when you don’t want wine—the best Sonoma County breweries, cideries, and even an awesome cocktail bar!

 I landed midday (California time) in San Francisco, grabbed my rental car, and headed up Highway 1 toward gorgeous Sonoma County!